KOOKIIEStudios/WiX-v4-for-Flutter/README.md

 This makes the font files companion references to the executable (and is upgraded every time the executable is upgraded), and thus exempt from the code page value requirement.

+### Shortcuts - ICE43 and ICE57 Warnings

+Honestly for this one...
+I just gave up and gave in, and set `Advertise="yes"` on the shortcut.

 ### Restricting Installer to 64-bit Windows 10/11 via VersionNT/VersionNT64

 This oddity with VersionNT64 tripped me up for way too long.
 Flutter officially supports only 64-bit Windows 10/11, and one might think that querying for the VersionNT64 property would allow one to set platform checks.